 The students returned transformed.
 They had a different outlook on the world, as well as new leadership and communication skills.
 The following summer, The Experiment became the first program to offer homestays so that American students could fully immerse themselves in different cultures.

-In 1961, President John F. Kennedy tapped Sargent Shriver, one of the original Experimenters, to become the first director of the newly formed Peace Corps.
-Shriver drew upon his experiences with The Experiment to craft the Peace Corps’ founding principles and, in 1964, invited The Experiment to help train the first volunteers prior to their deployments.
-Known as the School for International Training (SIT), that training center prepared students from across the globe to be effective leaders, professionals, and citizens.
+In 1961, President John F. Kennedy tapped Sargent Shriver, an early Experimenter, to become the first director of the newly formed Peace Corps.
+Shriver drew upon his experiences with The Experiment to craft the Peace Corps’ founding principles and invited The Experiment to help train volunteers prior to their placements.
+These Peace Corps training activities led to the establishment of an academic institution—School for International Training (SIT)—in 1964.

 In the mid-1970s, the organization began putting decades of experience into practice around the world through a Projects and Grants unit that managed grant-funded assistance programs in developing countries.
 It also began expanding its portfolio of international exchange programs.
 These two units eventually merged to become World Learning Inc.’s nonprofit global development and exchange arm, World Learning, which aims to expand access to quality education, foster youth leadership, improve economic opportunities, and promote citizen engagement and good governance.